 © Seda Lio

-In case the previous ones don’t work for you, are pricey, full, or whatever, here are a few more:
+If the previous options don’t work for you, are too pricey, fully booked, or just not what you’re looking for, here are a few more:

-• Lihim Resorts: top‑notch in Calaan with an exclusive area in one of El Nido’s prettiest lagoons, Cadlao Lagoon.
-An option if you’re looking for something luxurious but want to stay on Palawan itself and not on a neighboring island (like the hotels we’ll mention below).
-Take a look here.
+- Lihim Resorts: a top-notch option in Calaan with an exclusive area in one of El Nido’s prettiest lagoons, Cadlao Lagoon.
+It’s a good option if you’re looking for something luxurious but want to stay on Palawan itself and not on a neighboring island (like the hotels we’ll mention below).
+Have a look here.

-• Frangipani El Nido: located at the end of Corong Corong Beach, it’s also one of El Nido’s most exclusive hotels, with gorgeous views of the islands of the Bacuit archipelago.
-From $120 per night with breakfast included.
-Peek at this link.
+- Frangipani El Nido: located at the end of Corong Corong Beach, it’s also one of El Nido’s most exclusive hotels, with gorgeous views of the islands of the Bacuit Archipelago.
+Rooms start at $120 per night with breakfast included.
+Have a look here.

-• El Nido Coco Resort: if you’re looking for accommodation in El Nido in low season, we suggest quickly checking whether they have availability here because for just $60 you can find a charming room at this resort in Corong Corong.
+- El Nido Coco Resort: if you’re looking for accommodation in El Nido during low season, we suggest quickly checking whether they have availability here because you can find a charming room for just $60 at this resort in Corong Corong.
 Take a look from this link.

 Either way, you have more options in our article Resorts in El Nido.